19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Blinded.md

 # Blinded

-When blinded, you can’t see and automatically fail any [Check](../Game%20Procedures/Check.md) requiring sight.
+When blinded, a creature can’t see and automatically fails any [Check](../Game%20Procedures/Check.md) requiring sight.

-Your [Attack](../Game%20Procedures/Attack.md) rolls have [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md), this overrides any [Advantage](../Game%20Procedures/Dice%20Rolls/Advantage.md).
+Its [Attack](../Game%20Procedures/Attack.md) rolls have [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md), this overrides any [Advantage](../Game%20Procedures/Dice%20Rolls/Advantage.md).